F-Gray/QCCSRC/README.md

 }

 ```
-The Threads class is initialised and then the member function RunThreads is called which creates n threads.
-The ThreadWork function recieves a single parameter of type Threads::Thread which contains the following members
+The <i>Threads</i> class is initialised and then the member function <i>RunThreads</i> is called which creates n threads.
+The ThreadWork function recieves a single parameter of type <i>Threads::Thread</i> which contains the following members

 ```C++
 void* Threads::Thread::Data;                       //The argument passed by RunThreads(...)